Skip to content

 Careers

-This programme is aimed at qualified health or social care practitioners who have the support of their employer to develop as an advanced clinical practitioner.
+This course is aimed at qualified health or social care practitioners who have the support of their employer to develop as an advanced clinical practitioner.

 “The MSc has been an incredible journey of transformation.
 Working closely with a diverse group of peers has not only enhanced my learning but also broadened my perspective on clinical practice across various professional contexts.
 The faculty's engaging teaching techniques have consistently fostered critical thinking and encouraged a broader, more expansive understanding of clinical practice.
 For those looking to progress their careers in advanced clinical practice I couldn’t recommend this course more.”